slerman12/Builder/minihydra/src/minihydra/README.md

 ### Advanced

-**Further features include literals, function calls, instantiation, imports, interpolation, custom grammars, and defining module and yaml search paths.**
+**Further features include literals, function calls, instantiation, imports, interpolation, custom grammars, and expanding module and yaml search paths.**

 For deeper documentation and allowing this work to continue to be open source, please consider [donating](https://github.com/sponsors/AGI-init).